T0ny-Gunk/GBA-Overlays-for-RetroArch/README.md

 7. Make sure the following options are configured as mentioned below:

-   i) Show Overlay Behind Menu - Off
+   i) Show Overlay Behind Menu: Off

-   ii) Hide Overlay in Menu - On
+   ii) Hide Overlay in Menu: On

-   iii) Hide Overlay when Controller is Connected - Off
+   iii) Hide Overlay when Controller is Connected: Off

-   iv) Show Inputs on Overlay - Touched
+   iv) Show Inputs on Overlay: Touched

-   v) Show Mouse Cursor with Overlay - On
+   v) Show Mouse Cursor with Overlay: On

-   vi) Auto-Rotate Overlay - On
+   vi) Auto-Rotate Overlay: On

 9. Now, toggle off Auto-Scale Overlay.
 You should be able to see various values.
 Make sure the values are as follows: